5 Lesser-Known Villages in Southern France Worth Visiting (Without the Crowds)

 To reach Seillans, take a train from Nice to Les Arcs-Draguignan (about 1.5 hours).
 From there, it’s a short 20-minute taxi ride to the village.
 If you’re traveling from Cannes, you can take a train to Grasse (about 1 hour), then hop on a bus or take a taxi to Seillans.
 If you prefer more flexibility, renting a car is a great option.
 The drive from Nice to Seillans takes around 1 hour and offers a scenic route through the hills and picturesque landscapes of the Var region.

 If you’re dreaming of that classic medieval village feel, Castellet in Provence is just what you’re looking for.
 Perched high on a hill, this charming village offers some of the best views over the Bandol vineyards, and the scenery alone is worth the trip.
-But what really makes Castellet stand out is the peace and quiet—unlike some of the more well-known spots in Provence, this place hasn’t been overtaken by the usual tourist crowds.
-It still feels like a hidden gem, and there’s no rush to see everything in a day.
+But what really makes Castellet stand out is the peace and quiet.
+Unlike some of the more well-known spots in Provence, this place hasn’t been overtaken by the usual tourist crowds.
 You can wander through the narrow streets, take your time exploring the small local shops, and just relax, all while soaking in the views that stretch out over the hills and vineyards.

 Le Café de Castellet is the ideal place to grab a coffee and ease into the day.
 It’s tucked into the village’s main square, and it’s exactly what you’d expect from a cozy, small-town café.
 The vibe is relaxed, and there’s no hurry here.
 You can grab a seat outside, watch the world go by, and just enjoy your coffee as the village starts to wake up.
 The square is quiet, with locals popping in and out, saying hello, and chatting in between errands.
 It’s a peaceful way to start the day, and the slower pace is a nice break from the usual tourist-packed spots.

 When it comes to wine, Le Wine Bar du Castellet is a must.
 It’s a hidden little spot that serves wines from the Bandol region, which is known for its excellent reds and rosés.
 The bar is casual but cozy, perfect for a relaxed evening with a glass of local wine in hand.
 The vibe is easygoing, and it’s the kind of place where you can sit back, enjoy a few glasses of wine, nibble on some charcuterie, and just let the time pass slowly.
 The best part?
-It’s all about the wine and the laid-back experience—there’s no rush, no need to impress anyone, just good wine and great company.
+It’s all about the wine and the laid-back experience - just good wine and great company.

 If you’re looking for an authentic, peaceful side of Provence, away from the crowds and the typical tourist hustle, Castellet is exactly what you need.
 It’s got everything that makes the region special: stunning views, great wine, and a quiet charm that lets you experience the true heart of Provence.
 You can take your time here, whether you’re exploring the streets, sipping coffee in the square, or enjoying a glass of local wine in a tucked-away bar.
 The village is a perfect spot to escape the noise and enjoy Provence at its most laid-back.